-As we deal with an aging population and work with clients over longer periods of time, we may find ourselves dealing more and more with clients who have suffered great loss.
-In a professional (but highly personal) relationship it is sometimes difficult to know how to respond.
-For one thing, as difficult as it is to witness a client’s anguish, it’s critical to acknowledge their sorrow; which leads us to the dilemma of the fine line between being intrusive and supporting them in their journey; and finally sometimes, in the relative safety of your treatment room, clients become emotionally vulnerable.
+As we deal with an aging population and work with clients over long periods of time, we may find ourselves dealing more and more with clients who have suffered a great loss.
+In a professional (but highly personal) relationship, it is sometimes difficult to know how to respond.
+For one thing, as difficult as it is to witness a client’s anguish, it’s critical to acknowledge their sorrow; which leads us to the dilemma of the fine line between being intrusive and supporting them in their journey; and finally, sometimes, in the relative safety of your treatment room, clients become emotionally vulnerable.
 Depending on your experience and personality, you may find these situations incredibly awkward.

-I grew up as the granddaughter of a country preacher, which meant that I spent a lot of time tagging along on sick calls; nursing home visits; and bereavement counseling.
-This experience has proven to be valuable when witnessing clients go through almost every loss imaginable in the last 25 years.
+I grew up as the granddaughter of a country preacher, which meant that I spent a lot of time tagging along on sick calls, nursing home visits, and bereavement counseling.
+This experience has proven valuable when witnessing clients go through almost every loss imaginable in the last 25 years.
 So I am going to share some simple strategies that might help you navigate these situations as well.

-Showing support: Attending a memorial service/hospital visit (and) or simply writing a note are all appropriate responses.
+Attending a memorial service/hospital visit (and) or simply writing a note are appropriate responses.
 How long and closely you have worked with the client will help determine how much you devote to expressing your condolences.
-For example I have attended many a funeral of longtime clients and client’s family but that may not be appropriate for someone I only saw a couple of times.
-At the very least a written note expresses your acknowledgement of their situation and shows your ongoing support.
+For example, I have attended many a funeral of longtime clients and client’s family, but that may not be appropriate for someone I only saw a couple of times.
+At the very least, a written note expresses your acknowledgment of their situation and shows your ongoing support.

-Continued support: I usually wait several weeks to send a note of encouragement.
+I usually wait several weeks to send a note of encouragement.
 Often they are returning to their “new reality” and need support more than ever.
-Periodically I will make additional contact in order to check in.
+Periodically I will make additional contact to check-in.
 I keep track of this kind of information in the client file.
 I had a long time client who always took off the anniversary of their child’s passing and booked a massage.
 For years I made sure to check in with him before that day was booked up.

-It is also important to remember that for some of your clients, you are their only healthy touch.
-Having said that I will point out that these strategies work if you are dealing with a client who is dealing with a death, has received a terminal diagnoses or is facing major life changes for whatever reason.
+It is also important to remember that you are their only healthy touch for some of your clients.
+Having said that, I will point out that these strategies work if you are dealing with a client who is dealing with a death, has received a terminal diagnosis, or is facing major life changes for whatever reason.